Weltraumschaf/Minesweeper/src/site/markdown/index.md

 ## Installation

-You need Java 7 SDK to run the game.
+You need [Java 7 SDK][4] to run the game.

 At the moment you can only start the game from command line.

 Either clone the repository or download the [zip file][3].
 In case of zip file you must unpack it.
-Then move into the direcptry and invoke the start script.
+Then move into the directory and invoke the start script.
 You can pass two parameters

 ### Linux/Mac OS